unum-cloud/NetworkXum/README.md

 # PYthon + OpenCL + workER = pycler

-Access the power of GPU with simplicity of Python and portability of OpenCL.
+Access the power of GPU with simplicity of Python and portability of OpenCL.<br/>
 We implement the most essential operations as stream-processing operations on GPU.

 Apps: